ignaspangonis/selenium-e2e-tests/README.md

 ### Set up environment

 You need a Chrome driver to run tests.
-On macOS, you can install it with `brew install --cask chromedriver`.
+On macOS, you can install it globally with `brew install --cask chromedriver`.

 Read more in the [Selenium documentation](https://www.selenium.dev/documentation/webdriver/getting_started/).